JasonDGian/z83-project/hardware.md

 # :pushpin: Detailed Hardware Analysis
+In this document, I provide an overview of some general information, along with more in-depth and detailed insights about specific components found on the device's board.
+Please note that some of the information may be redundant, and there might be slight inaccuracies in the details.

 ## 📍 The device itself.
+The package includes instructions, an HDMI cable, a power supply, and a mounting bracket, which is particularly useful for attaching the unit behind a monitor using a VESA mounting system or for mounting it on the wall.
 This is how the device looks from the outside.

 <p align="center">
 <img width="800px" src="https://github.com/user-attachments/assets/e08eeedc-fbfa-4628-b708-f16617647897">
 </p>